cbonitz/tomcat-logfile-zipper/README.md

 # Tomcat Logfile Zipper
-This is a tiny (~ 4k) Java Servlet enabling easy downloading of Apache Tomcat logfiles via http, e.g. from a Tomcat inside a container.
+This is a tiny (~ 5kB) Java Servlet enabling easy downloading of Apache Tomcat logfiles via http, e.g. from a Tomcat inside a container.

 ## What
-* It sends a zip called file `logs.zip` containing all files in `${catalina.base}/logs` to any client requesting its context path (`/logs` by default).
+* It sends a zip called file `logs.zip` containing all files in `${catalina.base}/logs`, including subdirectories, to any client requesting its context path (`/logs` by default).
 * The zip file is streamed directly to the client.
 This make this program memory friendly.
 * It is built for trusted environments, i.e. performs no authentication.
 If you have secrets in your logfiles, *don't use this*
 * Zero configuration